specialist in digestive health since 2008

 If you’re hosting, you have control over what is served.
 If you’re bringing food, offer to bring a key part of the meal so that you can keep it in line with your diet.

-3. consider drinks and snacks, too
+3. Consider drinks and snacks, too

 Meals aside, you also want to plan ahead for snacks and drinks.
 Monash University points out that both alcohol and caffeine can exacerbate digestive issues.
 Limit intake and try to drink these with food.